-Our study sample consists of 33,725 firms that are already active users of the FinTech payments provider.
+Our study sample consists of 33,978 firms that are already active users of the FinTech payments provider.
 To maximize the absolute value of the offer, we selected the sample to include only the top quartile of the FinTech company's users based on average monthly sales in the previous six months.
 Prior to the experiment, firms in our sample paid 3.75% or 3.50% in merchant fees per payment they received from customers.
 We offer firms the opportunity to lower their merchant fee.
-The core of our RCT consists of a $2 \times 3 \times 2$ + control group design, where we interact whether we send the offer with a deadline or without a deadline; with an unanticipated reminder, anticipated reminder, or no reminder; and whether we offer to reduce the fee to 3.00% or 2.75%.
+The core of our RCT consists of a $2 \times 3 \times 2 +$ control group design, where we interact whether we send the offer with a deadline or without a deadline; with an unanticipated reminder, anticipated reminder, or no reminder; and whether we offer to reduce the fee to 3.00% or 2.75%.
 Our control group consists of firms were eligible to receive an offer based on our selection criteria but were not sent an offer.
 For the deadline in the initial message they received.
 We sent reminders at the beginning of the seventh day.
-Firms that received an anticipated reminder were told in the initial message that they would receive a reminder, and they were told on what day they would receive the reminder.
+Firms that received an anticipated reminder would receive the reminder, and they were told on what day they would receive the reminder.
 We have an additional two treatment groups that receive the offer with a one-day deadline, no reminder and either a fee reduction to 3.00% or 2.75%.